Jaisalmer Monuments Entrance Fees and Timings

 Nathmal ki Haveli Jaisalmer

-Nathmal ki Haveli, located in Jaisalmer, Rajasthan, is a stunning architectural masterpiece that showcases the craftsmanship of the local artisans.
-Built in the 19th century by two brothers, Hathi and Lulu, who were skilled architects, the haveli is a splendid blend of Rajput and Islamic architectural styles.
+Nathmal ki Haveli in Jaisalmer is a stunning architectural gem that highlights the exceptional skill of local artisans.
+Built in the 19th century by two architect brothers, Hathi and Lulu, the haveli beautifully blends Rajput and Islamic architectural styles.

-Nathmal ki Haveli Jaisalmer Indian - No Entry Fee 8:00 am – 7:00 pm
+Nathmal ki Haveli Jaisalmer Indians – No Entry Fee 8:00 AM to 7:00 PM

 Foreigners – No Entry Fee